mgoellnitz/trackdown/README.md

 - *nth* This feature is nice to have but can be left out.
 - *oos* This issue is relevant but out of the scope of this project.

-## Doesn't interoperate with NetBeans
+## NETBEANS interoperation not working due to missing hook implementation in [JGit][jgit]

 *oos*

-While some IDE integrations rely on the git command line tooling and thus work perfectly together with this project, NetBeans decided to use the JGit library, which onyl supports a subsets of the git hooks - and not the ones we use here.
+While some IDE integrations rely on the [GIT][git] command line tooling and thus work perfectly together with this project, NetBeans decided to use the [JGit][jgit] library, which only supports a subsets of the [GIT][git] hooks - and not the ones we  use here.

+## ROOT directory of the source code must be a valid roadmap and issue file location

+*1.0*

+Due to forced set of symbolic links in the root directory of the source code respository to the roadmap and issue collection file, the 'use' step fails.

 ## COPY release notes.

 *1.0*

-When closing a release or sprint, it should be possible to copy all the resolved issues to a new [Markdown][markdown] file to remove the from the issue collection and have a contribution to release notes.
+When closing a release or sprint, it should be possible to copy all the resolved issues to a new [Markdown][markdown] file to remove them from the issue collection and have a contribution to release notes.

 ## MULTIISSUE There can be only one issue per commit.

 *nth*

-Right now we only support the extraction of one issues ID per git commit.
+Right now we only support the extraction of one issues ID per [GIT][git] commit.

 [markdown]: https://daringfireball.net/projects/markdown/
 [git]: http://git-scm.com/